-I’ll be presenting again (10th year in a row) at the RSA Conference in SF, discussing how the information security industry shifted fundamentally after 2014 from ongoing confidentiality to growing integrity concerns.
+I’ll be presenting again (10th year in a row) at the RSA Conference in SF, discussing how the focus for our information security industry should have shifted fundamentally after 2014 from ongoing confidentiality to growing integrity concerns.

 SESSION ID: MASH-F02